-This publication and any map included herein are without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and
+This publication and any map included herein are without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city, or area.

 IEA.
 All rights reserved.